 Ah, bonnie Scotland!
 A wild and beautiful part of the world, where you can explore the rugged highlands or enjoy the colour and vibrancy of cultural capitals like Edinburgh and Glasgow.
 But how do you know you’re getting the very best out of your trip?
 That’s where we come in.
-If you’ve had a browse through our range of luxury cottages and castles in Scotland, you’ll know there’s some great places to stay, but to find all the great things to do, see and eat you’ll need our handy Scotland travel guide – so read on and enjoy!
+If you’ve had a browse through our range of luxury cottages and castles in Scotland, you’ll know there are some great places to stay, but to find all the great things to do, see and eat you’ll need our handy Scotland travel guide – so read on and enjoy!

-The Scots are fiercely proud of their little nation.
+The Scots are fiercely proud of their nation.
 And rightly so.
 Travel companies promoting the region tend to get stuck on hackneyed notions of Scottishness, like tweed, bagpipes and tartan, and while the Scots do celebrate their heritage, it’s just one aspect of the country’s identity.
 These days, visitors will come across stellar modern food, outstanding contemporary galleries and perhaps even – depending on when you go – one of the biggest comedy and arts festivals in the world.

 - Edinburgh Castle – Look for the legendary Stone of Destiny.